barryclark/jekyll-now/_posts/2023-04-10-Rios-birth.md

 Few reasons why I considered going back to CZ are,

 * The Czech Republic is known for good healthcare with advanced facilities for childbirth and neonatal care.
-This is one of the countries with the lowest infant mortality rate in the world.
+This is the country with the lowest infant mortality rate in the world.
 * The CZ provides good maternity benefits and supports parents with good facilities.
 Mothers get 28 weeks of maternity benefit.
 One of the parent can take parental leave upto 3 or 4 years of the child.
 If you are working, company is obliged to keep your post until 3rd year of your child.
 * I am a tax payer of this country.
 I have health insurance coverage for all medical expenses.
 * I used to notice healthy and happy mothers walking around.
 I always wondered how beautiful they look with their belly and then get back in shape after delivery.
 I used to think if I ever get a chance to be a mother, I wanted to be one like them.